Poems

 On the railroad tracks, looking for a path.

-In the fluorescent pool, all new, full of hope and born again.
+In the fluorescent pool, all new, full of hope and born

 In the dorm room, praying, studying hard.